TOMToolkit/tomtoolkit.github.io/docs/workflow.md

 * The Alert Module provides the functionality to create targets from alert brokers such as [MARS](https://mars.lco.global) and [ANTARES](https://antares.noao.edu/).
-These brokers generally provide alerts from transient phenomena as soon as they happen, and a scientist who is interesting in studying these phenomena can import these alerts as targets into their TOM to study in real time.
+These brokers generally provide alerts from transient phenomena as soon as they happen, and a scientist who is interested in studying these phenomena can import these alerts as targets into their TOM to study in real time.

 * Online catalogs such as SIMBAD and the JPL Horizons contain information on